jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

         else:
             return False

+  still green

-  still green.
-I use the simpler `return statement`_
+* I use the simpler `return statement`_

   .. code-block:: python
+    :lineno-start: 29
+    :emphasize-lines: 2

     def converse_non_implication(p, q):
         return not p and q
         return True if not p and q else False

-  all tests are still passing.
-I remove the second `return statement`_
+  all tests are still passing

+* I remove the second `return statement`_

   .. code-block:: python
+    :lineno-start: 29

     def converse_non_implication(p, q):
         return not p and q